Current to 11/29/2013 [what's this?]

 Before starting to practice (or advertising your practice), you must choose an organizational structure for doing business: (1) sole proprietorship, (2) general partnership, (3) professional service corporation, or (4) professional limited liability company (PLLC).
 Consider using the services of a professional accountant to determine which organizational structure is best for your new firm.

 As an operating business, a corporation, and/or an employer, you must satisfy several governmental filing requirements related to startup and taxes.
-See the Business Filing Requirements Checklist.
+You must also file certain quarterly and annual reports.
+See the Law Firm Business Filing Requirements Table.
 To avoid inquiries from the IRS, it is important to reconcile your tax records.
 If you have employees, you must also file documents for new hires.

 An accurate accounting system is important to determine the profitability of your business, to set fees, to control costs, and to file employment and other tax returns.